Harry-Yates/Harry-Yates/README.md

 Stockholm 9° 🌧️ · London 16° ☁️

 # 9°
-🌧️ **This afternoon, light drizzle with minimal accumulation, feels like 6°.
-Golden hour for ~30 mins.**
+🌧️ **This afternoon, heavy rain with significant accumulation, feels like 6°, sunrise at 7:34 AM.**

 **↑** 10° **↓** 6° · Tomorrow: ❄️ 11°
 Week: ▆█▂▁▁▁▁ (0° to 11°)